tom9zbx/GIFtoolsCookbook/content/generalFunctionality/inversion/viewInversion.rst

 View inversion results
 ======================

 GIFtools allows the user two different ways to view the output of the inversion.
-The methods are grouped under **Visualization** menu when clicking on the mesh item.
+The methods are grouped under **Visualization** menu when clicking on the inversion item.

 .. figure:: ../../../images/invViewMenu.png
     :align: center